sagemath/trac_to_gh/Issue 7028.md

 # Issue 7028: matplotlib 0.99.0 tries to use C compiler for C++ code.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7028

 Original creator: drkirkby